IITDBGroup/CaJaDe/README.md

 # B) Datasets

 - NBA dataset: NBA (National Basketball Association) dataset were extracted from [this cite](http://www.pbpstats.com/).
 This dataset will be available in the reproducibility repo
 - MIMIC dataset:  in order to access MIMIC (Medical Information Mart for Intensive Care) dataset, it requires user to finish the steps listed [here](https://mimic.mit.edu/docs/gettingstarted/) before starting working with the data.
-We do not provide the dataset in this reproducibility repository due to the policy.
-However, we will provide the scripts needed to prepare the processed MIMIC dataset used in the experiments.
+We do not provide the dataset and the experiment scripts in this initial submission due to the policy.
+However, we encourage reviewers to ask for permission from [here](https://mimic.mit.edu/docs/gettingstarted/) .
+Please contact us once you get the access to the dataset and we will provide the remaining dataset/scripts needed to reproduce the experiments related to MIMIC dataset.

 # C) Hardware Info